Kuks: History

 Before any settlement was established here, the area was used for gold panning.
 The Kuks village was founded after the spa was founded here.
 In 1684, the estate was acquired by Count Franz Anton von Sporck.

 On the slope of the Elbe in Kuks, there used to be mineral springs.
 In 1692–1696, Count Sporck directed three of them at one place and built a simple spa.
 When the healing effects of the water were proven by professors of the Charles-Ferdinand University and experts from Baden-Baden, Sporck enlarged the spa.

 In 1696, he had built Chapel of the Assumption of the Virgin Mary, followed by chateau in front of it in 1710.
 In 1707–1715, the hospital and the Church of the Holy Trinity with the crypt were built.
 The interiors and exteriors were decorated with Baroque sculptures by Matthias Braun, the most famous of which are the Virtues and Vices.
 Behind the hospital there was a garden, and the whole complex was closed by a cemetery.

 Sporck died in 1738 and his heirs were not interested in maintaining the spa.
 A flood in 1740 destroyed most of the infrastructure and put the spa out of business.
 Kuks turned into a quiet village with mostly German population.
-In 1896, the uninhabited chateau burnt down and in 1901, its ruins were demolished.
+In 1896, the uninhabited chateau burned down and in 1901, its ruins were demolished.

 In 1938, Kuks was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After World War II, the German-speaking population was expelled and replaced by Czech settlers.